This is a very beautiful site by the Loire.

 Many famous people have passed through here, including Joan of Arc.
-A King of France is buried there and of course the relics of Saint Benoit are found there.
+A king of France is buried here and, of course, the relics of Saint Benoît.

 And don't miss the shop run by the Benedictine monks.
-You will find many gourmet specialities, produced by different monasteries all over Europe.
+You will find many gourmet specialities produced by different monasteries all over Europe.

 Many good reasons to visit!